St Mary's Priory Church, Monmouth: Exterior

 In the late nineteenth century, the church was almost completely rebuilt by George Edmund Street.
 Street's structural report of 1879 was dismissive: "it might be said to have no style at all, at any rate it [is] extremely unattractive and uninteresting."
 His original intention was complete demolition and rebuilding, but the estimated cost of £22,000 was too high and he was limited to reconstruction, in which the tower and the steeple were retained.

 The church is the tallest building in Monmouth, with the gilded cockerel weather vane some 205 feet above the ground.
 The cockerel was restored after a lightning strike in 2007 and reinstated following repair to the spire around 2010.
+It was again restored in 2023 following storm damage.
 The church is a Grade II* listed building.